Lauren Wildbolz: Career

 While studying at university, she came up with the idea to cook and promote vegan food in her restaurant "Vegan Kitchen and Bakery".
 Opening its doors in 2010, it was the first vegan restaurant in Switzerland.
 She later sold the restaurant to Soyana, a Swiss company selling organic vegan food.
 Between 2015 and 2018, she worked with the Klubschule Migros to realize a vegan cooking course.
 During the COVID-19 lockdowns, Wildbolz was involved in revamping the concept of the Zürich restaurant Maison Blunt, re-branding it to Maison Raison with a vegan menu and organic supplies.
 Furthermore, she coached the kitchen team and initially worked herself as head chef.
 The restaurant was sold to Zineb Hattab in September 2021 and is now operating under the name Dar.
 Within the scope of her entrepreneurial activities, she runs a catering business called Future Cuisine, gives cooking classes and works as a consultant and keynote speaker for plant-based nutrition.
 Furthermore, she has founded the startup company PLANTBOX, a cooking box that aims to familiarise people with plant-based cooking and nutrition at home.
 In 2021, her vegan cake dessert range KUBO was launched, a frozen dessert range developed for restaurant businesses.
 As of April 2022, Wildbolz has released two vegan cookbooks, contributed to others and is working on her next publication about the future of nutrition.
 Additionally, she works as an expert and teacher at the Neuro Culinary Center in Vitznau and as Creative director for Soil to Soul.
 Wildbolz's key topics revolve around the question of feeding the growing global population sensibly and sustainably, and the future of food.
 She has been featured in various media appearances.
 She works as an advisor to companies and helps them adopting a sustainable approach.
-Lauren Wildbolz resides in Zürich.